 Nursing Orientation: 10 Tips To Get The Most Out Of Your Time

-Orientations can last for as little as a few weeks on a medical-surgical floor to several months in an ICU.
+Orientations can include a general orientation as well as a specific orientation for your nursing unit.
+They can last for as little as a few weeks on a medical-surgical floor to several months in an ICU.
 It is during this orientation process that a new-to-practice nurse will learn both in a classroom as well as on the unit floor.
 Hospitals structure orientations differently based on the needs of the unit; however, as with most things in a hospital, orientation can and will be unpredictable.

 Nursing is extremely detail-oriented and a new unit can be daunting.
 As a new to practice nurse, I wish someone had told me things to remember and be prepared for.

 10 Nursing Orientation Tips